Serbia appoints ruling party lawmaker as central bank governor

 It appeared to ignore a warning from the EU that the ex-Yugoslav republic risked taking a "step back" on its path to membership if it tried to undermine the bank's autonomy.

-The International Monetary Fund has cautioned the law would have consequences for a frozen 1 billion euro (787.04 million pounds) standby loan deal that the new government says it wants to renegotiate.
+The International Monetary Fund has cautioned the law would have consequences for a frozen 1 billion euro standby loan deal that the new government says it wants to renegotiate.

 The move is reminiscent of neighbouring Hungary's recent clash with the EU over the independence of its central bank.
 The EU made Serbia an official candidate for membership in March under the previous Democrat-led government, but has yet to set a date for accession talks.